web3/web3.js/docs/web3-module.rst

 Usage Example
 *************

-This example will show how the parameters handling is working in the ``MethodProxy`` and how you can implement a your own way for interacting with a JSON-RPC method.
+This example will show the usage of the ``arguments`` property.
+It's also possible to set the parameters and callback method directly over the ``parameters`` and ``callback`` property of the method class.

 .. code-block:: javascript